-For example, our independently developed product candidates currently in ongoing clinical evaluation include Allovectin- \mathcal{P} , for which we announced the initiation of Phase 3 clinical testing in 2007, our CMV vaccine, for which we initiated Phase 2 clinical testing in 2006, and our pandemic influenza vaccine, for which we initiated Phase 1 clinical trial testing in 2007 and recently completed its patient enrollment and announced preliminary data.
-We may not be able to enroll sufficient patients in a timely manner and we may not meet the primary endpoint of the Allovectin-7[®] trial for which a Special Protocol Assessment agreement is in place with the FDA.
-We may not conduct additional CMV vaccine trials, leading transplant centers may not participate or sufficiently enroll patients in our trials, and our CMV vaccine may not elicit sufficient immune responses in humans.
+For example, our independently developed product candidates currently in ongoing clinical evaluation include Allovectin- $\mathcal{P}$ , for which we announced the initiation of Phase 3 clinical testing in 2007, our CMV vaccine, for which we initiated Phase 2 clinical testing in 2006, and our pandemic influenza vaccine, for which we initiated Phase 1 clinical trial testing in 2007 and recently announced preliminary and supplemental data.
+We may not be able to enroll sufficient patients in a timely manner and we may not meet the primary endpoint of the Allovectin-7® trial for which a Special Protocol Assessment agreement is in place with the FDA.
+We may not conduct additional CMV vaccine trials and our CMV vaccine may not elicit sufficient immune responses in humans.
 We may not conduct additional pandemic influenza trials, and the influenza program may not demonstrate sufficient efficacy to support further product development.